 To be continued: Armand Part II

-“I had this idiotic feeling of superiority because I was the professional, which gave me license to show everything like they do in the movies, right?
+“I had this idiotic feeling of superiority because I was a pro and thought it gave me a license to show everything like they do in the movies.
 I’d been modeling clothing as a dancer for Cy Amber of Hollywood at the Daisy.
 I gave up my modeling career and sadly my personal career goals to live close to my children after the divorce.”